- 1 How to Buy the Right Smoker for Your Needs: Guide for Buyers

 - Grillaholics Smoker Box, Top Meat Smokers Box

-As the name suggests (they are also called vault smokers), this smoker features a large box-shape that will contain your fish for smoking.
+As the name suggests (they are also called vault smokers), this smoker features a large box shape that will contain your fish for smoking.
 The heat source is found at the base of the smoker, with heat sources varying from gas to electricity.

 Box smokers are very convenient to use, as you simply place your fish in the main body of the smoker, close the cabinet door and then leave it to do its thing.
 Available in most price ranges, these smokers can also be found in compact and large sizes, making it easy to find the right size for your yard.
-However, it is worth mentioning that you want to find a box smoker with good insulation, look for one with a robust cabinet door made from thick metal to ensure optimal performance.
+However, it is worth mentioning that if you want to find a box smoker with good insulation, look for one with a robust cabinet door made from thick metal to ensure optimal performance.

-Our choice is number #1: Weber Smokey Mountain Cooker 18 Inch Smoker
+Our choice is number #1: Weber Smokey Mountain Cooker 18-Inch Smoker

 Weber Smokey Mountain Smoker is a barbecue veteran.
 This is a very convenient and popular grill.
 It is very simple to use, and it can maintain the temperature for many hours.
 On the Internet, this grill even has its own fan clubs.
 Yes, it differs slightly from the other grills, but it has more useful features: for example, a larger, but intuitive front door handle.
 It has a thermometer on the lid, but you can install your own, more accurate thanks to the sleeve on the side, as well as the equally useful lower heat shield, which makes Mountain Smoker the best for its price.